KhronosGroup/Vulkan-Samples/samples/extensions/vertex_dynamic_state/README.md

 Extension extends 2 structures:
 "VkVertexInputBindingDescription" to "VkVertexInputBindingDescription2EXT"
 "VkVertexInputAttributeDescription" to "VkVertexInputAttributeDescription2EXT"
 For example of 2 sets of different vertex input data architectures "change_vertex_input_data" function was presented below.
-First model is loaded from assets (load_model function from framework), second model was created directly in code (have different vertex input data architecture)
+First model is loaded from assets (load_model function from framework), second model was created directly in code (have different vertex input data architecture).

 ```C++
   VkVertexInputBindingDescription2EXT   vertex_bindings_description_ext = {